mwbowers/mwbowers.github.io/manuals/programming/programs-and-procedures/call-program.md

 > `CallD ("Patch.AR0004")`

 would cause these names to be tried out until a program class is found with that name:
+ 1. Patch.AR0004
- 1. ACME.Accounting.Patch.AR0004
+ 2. ACME.Accounting.Patch.AR0004
- 2. ACME.ERP.Patch.AR0004
+ 3. ACME.ERP.Patch.AR0004
- 3. ACME.Patch.AR0004
+ 4. ACME.Patch.AR0004

 #### Using an fully qualified name:
 It is also possible to bypass the use of the Namespace list facility all together by providing a fully qualified name to `CallD`.
 The fully qualified name has to be prefixed with two colons, this is similar to the use of `global::` in C#.
-For example if a program wanted to call exactly program `ACME.ERP.AR0004`, regardless of the Namespace list for the Job, it would use a program call like this one:
+For example if a program wanted to call exactly program `ACME.ERP.AR0004`, regardless of the Namespace list, it would use a program call like this one:

 > `CallD ("::ACME.ERP.AR0004")`

+If there is no class named exactly `ACME.ERP.AR0004`, then an error would be given.

 ### Assembly List